UW-GDA/jupyterbook/book/resources/code_of_conduct.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported directly to dshean@uw.edu or a direct message to @dshean on Slack.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported directly to the GDA course instructor (dshean@uw.edu or a direct message to @dshean on Slack).
 All complaints will be reviewed and investigated promptly and with respect to the privacy and security of the reporter of any incident.